Ducal Palace of Parma: Duke Ottavio Farnese - The beginning

 In 1545, Pope Paul III created the hereditary Duchy of Parma for his natural son, Pier Luigi Farnese (1503–1547).
-It was held by the House of Farnese until 1731, when the last Farnese duke, Antonio Farnese, died without heirs.
+It was held by the House of Farnese until 1731, when the last Farnese duke, Antonio Farnese, died without a male heir.
 Initially, Piacenza was the capital of the duchy.
 But, Pier Luigi's son, Ottavio Farnese (1524–1586) moved the capital to Parma.
 Unlike, the monumental residence in Piacenza, the Palazzo Farnese, the ducal palace in Parma was modest.
-Background was the empty ducal treasury, due to economic conditions and the manu wars that ravaged northern Italy in the second half of the 16th century.
+Background was the empty ducal treasury, due to economic conditions and the many wars that ravaged northern Italy in the second half of the 16th century.
 The palace was only a set of neighbouring houses, along the current Strada Garibaldi, which were acquired for temporarily use by the ducal court.
 In addition, across the Parma river, Ottavio transformed an ancient Visconti fortress into a summer residence surrounded by gardens, the current Palazzo del Giardino.

 In 1580, Ottavio decided to connect his Parmesan palaces by building a large corridor that connected the ducal palace with the 'Rocchetta Viscontea', a keep of which traces can be seen next to the Parma river.
 He probably involved the architect, Francesco Paciotto, to do the design.
 The project echoed the idea, never realized, of connecting the two Farnese residences in Rome via a bridge: the Palazzo Farnese and the Villa Farnesina.
 It can also be compared to the Vasari Corridor in Florence, which connected the Palazzo Vecchio with the Palazzo Pitti, allowing safe passage for the Medici grand dukes of Tuscany.
-Construction of the corridor started in 1581, but were halted in 1586, when Ottavio passed away.
+Construction of the corridor started in 1581, but was halted in 1586, when Ottavio passed away.
 Fragments have been preserved in the south side of Pilotta courtyard.
 Over the next fifty years, additional buildings and courtyards were added to the corridor.
 This complex is now known as the Palazzo della Pilotta.

 Alexander Farnese, Duke of Parma (1545–1592), showed less interest in continuing the works on the ducal palace, as he mostly stayed in Brussels, being Governor of the Spanish Netherlands.